topjohnwu/Magisk/docs/install.md

 > _(Unfortunately, there are exceptions as some devices' bootloader accepts ramdisk even if it shouldn't.
 In this case, you will have to follow the instructions as if your device's boot partition **does** include ramdisk.
 There is no way to detect this, so the only way to know for sure is to actually try.
 Fortunately, as far as we know, only some Xiaomi devices are known to have this property, so most people can simply ignore this piece of information.)_

-If you are using a Samsung device that is launched with Android 9.0 or higher, you can now jump to [its own section](#samsung-system-as-root).
+If you are using a Samsung device, you can now jump to [its own section](#samsung-devices).

 If your device has boot ramdisk, get a copy of the `boot.img` (or `init_boot.img` if exists).<br>
 If your device does **NOT** have boot ramdisk, get a copy of the `recovery.img`.<br>